ShubhPatil95/MLFlow-Tutorial/README.md

 </details>

-<br> Here in this section will see
+<br> Here in this section will see how to create a entire project using MLFlow.

 <details><summary> <h3> MLFlow-Simple-ML-Project </h3> </summary>
 <p>